ignuslabs/PDF-Parsing/docs/index.md

 Learn the essential workflow in this hands-on tutorial:
 - ✅ Set up the application quickly
 - ✅ Parse your first PDF document
-- ✅ Search and verify content
+- ✅ Search and verify content in a unified workspace
 - ✅ Export results in multiple formats
 - ✅ Understand core concepts and best practices